 Medical Licensing Assessment (MLA)

 The MLA content map sets out the core knowledge, skills and behaviours needed for UK practice.
-Our current PLAB 2 stations are already designed to test these areas, and we want to reassure candidates that when we introduce the MLA content map, we will not change the stations currently used, or the standard of the PLAB 2 test.
-The experience for candidates on the test day will also remain the same, and the introduction of the content map shouldn’t impact any preparation you have already done for the test.
+Because PLAB part 1 and part 2 are already designed to test these areas, the standard of the test, and the types of questions and stations currently used, won’t change.
+Candidates’ experience on the test day will also remain the same.
+The introduction of the content map should not impact any preparation that candidates have already done for the test.